linusg/spotifube/README.md

 # Spotifube

-> A `GUI` for the https://github.com/ritiek/spotify-downloader/ project.
+> A `GUI` for the [@ritiek]()'s [`spotify-downloader`](https://github.com/ritiek/spotify-downloader/) project.

-## How this works
+## What is spotify-downloader?
 `spotify-downloader` is a CLI that uses Spotify tracks/playlists to match youtube videos and download them as mp3, including id3, album art, etc.

+## Why Spotifube?
-This project should provide initially (MVP) a simple UI to drag and drop playlist links, fetch the tracks inside of these playlists and provide a way to the user download these songs into a folder.
+Spotifube will provide initially (MVP) a simple UI to drag and drop playlist links, fetch the tracks inside of these playlists and provide a way to the user download these songs into a folder.

 ## Getting Started
 Simply clone down this reposity, install dependencies, and get started on your application.